 \begin{defn}[Almost positive] An abstract GKM graph $G$ is \emph{almost positive} if there exists $e_0\in E(G)$ such that $\mathcal{C}_1(e)>0$ holds for every $e\in E(G)\setminus\{e_0\}$ and $\mathcal{C}_1(e_0)=0$.
 We call $e_0$ the \emph{exceptional edge} of $G$.
 We call a GKM space \emph{almost positive} if its GKM graph is. \end{defn}

-For the equivariantly Calabi--Yau case with $k=2$, the local model $X_k$ appears as exceptional edge in the almost positive GKM graph of the twisted flag manifold, proving rationality of $GW_{0,0}^{X_k,d\mathbf{0}_{X_k}}$ (see Section~\ref{sec:twisted_flag} and Figure~\ref{fig:F3_twisted}).
+For the equivariantly Calabi--Yau case with $k=2$, the local model $X_k$ appears as exceptional edge in the almost positive GKM graph of the twisted flag manifold, proving rationality of $GW_{0,0}^{X_k,d\mathbf{0}_{X_k}}$ in this case (see Section~\ref{sec:twisted_flag} and Figure~\ref{fig:F3_twisted}).

 For the equivariant Calabi--Yau case with $k=1$, the GKM graph in Figure~\ref{fig:example_3d_k1} contains two edges whose neighbourhood is $X_k$.
 Both of them satisfy \eqref{eqn:isolated_edge} and there is a compact Hamiltonian GKM space with this GKM graph by \cite[Theorem~5.1 \& \S6.2]{GKZ20}, so $GW_{0,0}^{X_k,d\mathbf{0}_{X_k}}$ is rational in this case as well.